 As the smaller of two medical centers in Duluth, Minn., St. Luke's Hospital decided in the late 1990s that in order to remain competitive it needed to aim for "better, cheaper, faster" services.
 Hospital leaders believed technology could help, and developed a rudimentary electronic health record system.

-Around the same time, St Luke's joined other hospitals and clinics in 18 counties, including its bigger city neighbor, St. Mary's/Duluth Clinic Health System, to form the nonprofit
+Around the same time, St Luke's joined other hospitals and clinics in 18 counties, including its bigger city neighbor, St. Mary's/Duluth Clinic Health System, to form the nonprofit Community Health Information Collaborative (CHIC).
+One of CHIC's first efforts was to help its members secure federal funds to subsidize the cost of installing T1 lines to replace the expensive dial-up modems then used to submit Medicare claims.

 In retrospect, said Clark Averill, director of IT at St. Luke's Hospital, CHIC was a precursor to the new regional health information organizations that are designed to facilitate health information exchange in defined geographies and are seen as the lynchpin of the National Health Information Network.